tosdr/paperwork/finances/finance-2016-q4.md

     * contacted edit.tosdr.org contributors about displaying of their identity
   * 10 dec: 4 hours
     * curated points with no services yet
+  * 20 dec: 3 hours
+    * Doing node scripts/curator.js, for points that don't have a service yet

 * compensation Chris: (1 + ...) * 20 euros/hour = (C) 20
   * 18 dec: 1 hours